cukapd/wjt/_posts/2021-01-10-how-to-make-your-phone-smart-ok-google.md

 ---
 layout: post
-title: How to make your Android phone smart - OK Google
+title: Run Operating Systems like linux, windows through web on mobile - linuxzoo
-cover-img: /assets/images/jt1.png
+cover-img: /assets/images/jt3.jpeg
 tags: [Android,Features,Tricks,JT1]
 comments: true
 last-updated: 2020-01-22
 ---

 {: .box-warning}
-● Pros:
+Pros:

-• Run your phone by your voice
+• Run any of major OS right from your mobile or pc browser

-• When you say "Ok Google," the feature is ready to start recognising your voice
+• All major connection types supported - ssh, vnc.

+{: .box-error}
+Cons:

+• Does not support internet connection of system OS for security purposes.

 {: .box-note}
 ● Steps:

-1. Open the Google app from homescreen.
+1. Go to [https://linuxzoo.net/vm/usercontrol.cgi](https://linuxzoo.net/vm/usercontrol.cgi){:target="_blank"}

+2. Register for a new account.

+3. After account signup Go to [https://linuxzoo.net](https://linuxzoo.net){:target="_blank"}

+4. Login.
+Now click on join queue and select OS under control tab.

+5. Click on switch on.
+Wait for the boot to be 100%

-2. At the bottom right, tap on (≡) Menu and then click on Settings
+6. Click on connect tab and click on Javascript VNC : VNC

-3. Click on Voice and then Voice Match.

-4. Click on Say "Ok Google" at anytime and then Yes, I'm in.

-5. Train it by your voice model as instructed by it.

-6. Now your phone is setup with Google voice commands.
+7. Enjoy, you will be redirected to your desired web based OS